100 Best Christmas TV Episodes of All Time

 Ross attempts to get a Santa suit to dress up in to quell Ben’s worries, but everywhere is sold out.
 Thus, one of Friends’ finest sequences is born, as poor old David Schwimmer rattles about in a rather unwieldy alternative: an armadillo costume.
 It’s an inspired recipe for comedy, and subsequent entrances from Chandler and Joey in their own costumes serve to generate yet more laughs.
 Elsewhere, renovations are taking place in Phoebe’s apartment block, and she’s growing concerned that roommate Rachel is enjoying temporarily living with Joey a little too much; her attempts to supply Joey with Christmas presents to drive Rachel away are hilarious.

-16. IT’S ALWAYS SUNNY IN PHILADELPHIA – A Very Sunny Christmas
+16. It’s Always Sunny in Philadelphia – A Very Sunny Christmas

-USA/Special/2009Direct-to-DVD, then aired on FXdirected by Fred Savage, written by Charlie Day & Rob McElhenney
+directed by Fred Savage, written by Charlie Day & Rob McElhenney

 It’s Always Sunny In Philadelphia is just about the darkest, most cynical comedy on air, so it’s no surprise that its Christmas special rates among television’s more disturbed hours.
 Revenge, backstabbing, ruined childhood memories: it’s all here, and it’s all disconcertingly hilarious.
 For years, Frank (Danny Devito, in his greatest role to date) has ruined the Christmases of Dennis and Dee by purchasing the gifts they yearn for most and keeping them for himself.
 They seek revenge, drafting in an old enemy of Frank’s to aid them in their misdeeds.